Album of the Day 2/15/12

 Neil Young – Living with War

-From 2006, this is his best album.
+From 2006, this is his best album, streaming at Spotify.
 A ferocious, electric response to the criminality and genocide of the Bush regime, it’s political rock at its most insightful and tuneful.
 After the Garden coldly and cynically sets the stage for the sarcastic title track, and the equally scathing The Restless Consumer.
 Shock and Awe and Flags of Freedom call bullshit on the regime’s endless lies, while Families looks sympathetically at those left behind when Cheney sent the troops off to Iraq, from where 55% of the survivors would come home to disability pensions, unable to work because they’d been poisoned by depleted uranium.
 Let’s Impeach the President is a classic – and maybe the most intelligent song about an American President ever written.
 Looking for a Leader suggests that “maybe it’s Colin Powell, to atone for what he’s done;” Roger and Out looks back to Helpless, an enlisted grunt grudgingly admitting “that’s when we needed the hippie highway.”
 The closing cover of America the Beautiful is pretty pointless, but after all that, it doesn’t matter.
-The album itself is hard to find online, but the dvd with all the songs isn’t; here’s a random torrent via Three Times J.